nomasters/nomasters.io/site/content/uncopyright.md

 Based on the [license from mnmlist](http://mnmlist.com/uncopyright/).

-This site is exists without copyrights.
+This site exists without copyrights.
 Its creator has released all claims on copyright and has **put all the content into the public domain.**

 No permission is needed to copy, distribute, or modify the content of this site.
 Credit is appreciated but not required.

-**Terms and Conditions for Copying, Distribution and Modification**
+**Terms and Conditions for Copying, Distribution, and Modification:**

 - Do whatever you like.